chipmuenk/pyfda/README.md

 ### Release 0.1 (target: end of <s>May</s> June 2015)

 The following features are still missing for the first release.
-Help is very welcome!
 * Clean separation between target specifications and design specifications (= required by filter design method)
-* Feedback in the GUI whether a filter design was successful, is out-of-date (specs have been changed) or whether an error has occurred by coloring the >> DESIGN FILTER << button
+* Documentation

-### Release 0.2 (target: end of 2015)
+### Release 0.2 (target: end of 2015) - Help is very welcome!
 * **Filter coefficients and poles / zeros**<br />
 Implement model-view controller architecture for the following features:
   * Display coefficients / poles and zeros with fewer digits while keeping full precision internally